 Caps on non-economic damages make it impossible to receive true fair value in death claims in Maryland (and in most states).
-Accordingly, personal injury lawyers need to turn over every possible stone to maximize the economic damages in wrongful death cases.
+Accordingly, personal injury lawyers need to turn over every stone to maximize the economic damages in wrongful death cases.
 The future lost wages claim is obvious.
-But often overlooked, even by the best attorneys – at least until they get the case to an economist – is the decedent’s employer funded benefits and household services.
+But often overlooked, even by the best attorneys – at least until they get the case to an economist – is the decedent’s employer-funded benefits and household services.

 Employer Unfunded Benefits

 The problem is, in many fatal cases an economist is not used because the plaintiffs’ lawyer thinks he does not need one, or because the case settles long before an economist is engaged.
 As a result, employee-funded benefits are not always included in the calculus.